Black Alice (comics): Origin

 Lori Zechlin is a teenager who lives with her father John and her mother.
 Neither Lori nor her father is aware that Mrs. Zechlin is addicted to prescription pharmaceuticals, which she purchases from local drug dealers.
 On the same day that her mother kills herself by overdosing on drugs, Lori discovers that she has the mystical ability to "borrow" the magical powers of other superheroes or supervillains.
 Lori (taking the name Black Alice) formulates a plan to avenge her mother's death and punish the prescription drug traffickers.

 Following his wife's death, John Zechlin becomes depressed and reclusive, with Lori designating herself as his caregiver.
 Her grades begin to slip, and she becomes alienated from her peers.
 Lori's best friend Dawn, jealous of her growing powers, rejects her from their social group.

 Having left Gotham City following the destruction of their clock tower headquarters, the Birds of Prey are traveling the country to identify and help previously unknown metahumans.
 Oracle sends Huntress, disguised as a civilian teacher, to watch over Lori, while Black Canary is tasked with determining the nature and strength of her powers.
 Oracle turns Lori over to the care of the real Doctor Fate, where she can receive guidance in the use of her powers.

 Day of Vengeance

 In Day of Vengeance, Shadowpact recruits Black Alice to battle the Spectre and Eclipso.
-Ater witnessing the death of the wizard Shazam and the destruction of the Rock of Eternity, she declines an offer to join Shadowpact, choosing to return to her father and her hometown.
+After witnessing the death of the wizard Shazam and the destruction of the Rock of Eternity, she declines an offer to join Shadowpact, choosing to return to her father and her hometown.